icclab/cf-webui/README.md

 1. Clone the project: `git clone https://github.com/icclab/cf-webui`
 2. Change directory to cf-webUI: `cd cf-webUI`
-3. Change the `manifest.yml` to your desired endpoints and options.
+3. Change the `manifest.yml` to your options and the endpoint to your desired Cloud Foundry instance.
 E.g.:

         ---
         applications: